ChristopherWilks/megadepth/README.md

 Subcommand `--bigwig` is the only subcommand that will output a BigWig file with the suffix `.all.bw`.
 If `--min-unique-qual` and `--bigwig` are specified the "unique" coverage will also be written to a separate BigWig file with the suffix `.unique.bw`.

+Also, `--bigwig` will not work on Windows, megadepth as of release 1.0.5 will simply skip writing a BigWig if this option is passed in with the Windows build, but will process other options which still make sense (e.g. `--auc`).

 ### `megadepth /path/to/bamfile --auc`

 Reports area-under-coverage across all bases (one large sum of overlapping reads, per-base).